klmnden/azure-docs.tr-tr/articles/cost-management/use-reports.md

 ## <a name="reports-and-reporting-features"></a>Raporlar ve raporlama özellikleri

-Aşağıdaki raporlar ve raporlama özelliklerinin Clouydn içerir.
+Cloudyn aşağıdaki raporlar ve raporlama özelliklerini içerir.

 ### <a name="cost-navigator-report"></a>Gezgin rapor maliyeti